adkif/patternStrategy/README.md

 # patternStrategy
 Strategy pattern exercice

-This code help student to undestand the fundamental of strategy pattern apply to JAVA
+This code help student to undestand the fundamental of strategy pattern apply to JAVA.
+We try to modeling Super Canard